Foxy Brown (film)

-Foxy Brown is a 1974 American blaxploitation film written and directed by Jack Hill.
-It stars Pam Grier as the title character who takes on a gang of white drug dealers who murdered her boyfriend.
+Foxy Brown is a 1974 American blaxploitation action film written and directed by Jack Hill.
+It stars Pam Grier as the title character who takes on a gang of drug dealers who killed her boyfriend.
 The film was released by American International Pictures as a double feature with Truck Turner.
 The film uses Afrocentric references in clothing and hair.
 Grier starred in six blaxploitation films for American International Pictures.

 While not prosecuted for obscenity, the film was seized and confiscated in the United Kingdom under section 3 of the Obscene Publications Act 1959 during the video nasty panic.

 Plot

-Foxy Brown seeks revenge when her government-agent boyfriend is shot down at her doorstep by members of a drug syndicate.
-She links her boyfriend's murderers to a "modeling agency" run by Stevie Elias and Kathryn Wall that services local judges, congressmen, and police in the area.
-Foxy decides to pose as a prostitute to infiltrate the company, and helps save a fellow black woman from a life of drugs and sexual exploitation, and reunites her with her husband and child.
+Foxy Brown is happy to see her lover return from hiding, having thought him dead (which resulted in him having to go under the new identity of Michael Anderson).
+Her government-agent boyfriend is soon shot down at her doorstep by members of a drug syndicate, leading her to seek revenge.
+She links her boyfriend's murderers to a "modeling agency" run by Stevie Elias and Katherine Wall that services local judges, congressmen, and police in the area.
+Foxy decides to pose as a prostitute to infiltrate the company and helps save a fellow black woman from a life of drugs and sexual exploitation, and reunites her with her husband and child.

 Not long after she infiltrates the company, her relationship to her late boyfriend and her brother, Lincoln 'Link' Brown, who ratted her boyfriend out, is exposed.
 She is caught before she can escape.
-After an exchange of words and heated death threats, Kathryn decides to keep her alive in hopes of her being worth some money in the sex-slave trade.
-They give her a shot of heroin and then send her to a farm, which is actually a drug manufacturing plant, with two of Miss Kathryn's henchmen.
-After she wakes from her sleep, she tries to escape her captors, but is caught by one of the henchmen with a whip and dragged back to the bedroom, where he proceeds to tie her to the bed.
-Then, Kathryn's second goon comes and gives Foxy another shot of heroin, and the dealer subsequently rapes her.
+After an exchange of words and heated death threats, Katherine decides to keep her alive in hopes of her being worth some money in the sex-slave trade.
+They give her a shot of heroin and then send her to a drug manufacturing plant with two of Miss Katherine's henchmen.
+After she tries to escape her captors, one of the henchmen ties her to the bed and the other gives her another shot of heroin and rapes her.

 Using her quick thinking, Foxy uses a razor to get free and escapes her captors by setting the farm on fire.
-Kathryn orders Stevie to kill Foxy; he vainly attempts to scare information out of Link, and then kills him and his girlfriend.
-Foxy asks her Black Panther brothers for help; they kill Stevie's partners in crime, capture Stevie and castrate him.
-Foxy comes to Kathryn's house and shows her the jar containing Stevie's genitals.
-After killing Kathryn's guards and shooting her in the arm with a hidden pistol, Foxy says that death is too easy for her and wants her to suffer the way that Kathryn made her suffer.
+Katherine orders Stevie to kill Foxy; he vainly attempts to scare information out of Link, and then kills him and his girlfriend.
+Foxy asks her Black Panther brothers for help; they kill Stevie's partners in crime, capture Stevie, and castrate him.
+Foxy comes to Katherine's house and shows her the jar containing Stevie's genitals.
+After killing Katherine's guards and shooting her in the arm with a hidden pistol, Foxy says that death is too easy for her and wants her to suffer the way that Katherine made her suffer.